 The Company follows the two-class method when computing net loss per common share when shares are issued that meet the definition of participating securities.
 The two-class method determines net loss per common share for each class of common stock and participating securities according to dividends declared or accumulated and participation rights in undistributed earnings.
 The two-class method requires income available to common stockholders for the period to be allocated between common stock and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed.
-The Company's redeemable convertible preferred stock and convertible preferred stock contractually entitles the holders of such shares to participate in dividends but does not contractually require the holders of such shares to participate in the Company's losses.
+The Company's redeemable convertible preferred stock and convertible preferred stock contractually entitles the holders of such shares to participate in the Company's losses.